TylerThompson/covid/README.md

 ### Change the constants values in Client app
 ````````````````````````````````````````````````
-export const BASE_URL = `http://YOUR_LOCAL_IP_ADDRESS:9000`;
+export const BASE_URL = `http://127.0.0.1:3000`;
 export const MAPBOX_ACCESS_TOKEN = `MAPBOX_API_TOKEN`;
 ````````````````````````````````````````````````

 ### Note
-If you face any problem or have any suggestion on improving the code then feel free to raise an issue.
+If you face any problems or have any suggestions on improving the things, then feel free to raise an issue.

 ### License
 This project is licensed under the [MIT License](LICENSE)